Teamwork/github-sync/README.md

 You may also specify columns you'd like the task to be moved to on every stage of the PR:
 - `BOARD_COLUMN_OPENED`: The case-sensitive column name of the column you'd like the task to be moved to once the PR has been opened
+- `BOARD_COLUMN_APPROVED`: The case-sensitive column name of the column you'd like the task to be moved to once the PR has been approved
+- `BOARD_COLUMN_CHANGES_REQUESTED`: The case-sensitive column name of the column you'd like the task to be moved to once the PR has changes requested
 - `BOARD_COLUMN_MERGED`: The case-sensitive column name of the column you'd like the task to be moved to once the PR has been merged
 - `BOARD_COLUMN_CLOSED`: The case-sensitive column name of the column you'd like the task to be moved to if the PR was closed without being merged